azsk/AzTS-docs/Control coverage/Feature/AppService.md

 Web Sockets should be disabled for App Service

 ### Rationale
 WebSockets protocol (WS) is vulnerable to different types of security attacks.
-Usage of Web Sockets with in web applications has to be carefully reviewed.
+Usage of Web Sockets within web applications has to be carefully reviewed.

 ### Control Spec